-Arms Pictures Whey 4AM 6-Pack Addiction Androgel Aspirin Barbell Butter Coffee Dips Dumbbell Eggs Flavors Fridge Garlic Height Lift Masturbate Milk Motivation Natural Penis Powerade Shaker Steroids Tea Testicles Testosterone Vinegar
+Arms Pics Whey 4AM Abs Addiction Androgel Aspirin Barbell Butter Coffee Dips Dumbbell Eggs Flavors Fridge Garlic GH Height Lift Masturbate Milk Motivation Natural Penis Powerade Shaker Steroids Tea Testicles Testosterone Vinegar

 Pain, tip of penis.
 The penis is a sensitive body part.
 The urethra ends with an opening.
 This is where urine and also ejaculate fluid comes out.
 One common problem men have is the tip of the penis is painful.

 Bladder infection.
 First we address the cause of pain in the tip of the penis by looking at the medical text Office Urology.
 In the table Genitourinary Pain, pain at the tip of penis is listed as a referred pain from the bladder.

 Tip: This is caused by bladder infection.
 The medical term for bladder infection or inflammation is cystitis (page 72).Office Urology: The Clinician's Guide

 Note: A bladder infection can cause pain in the distal urethra.
 Distal means "far," so the pain occurs at the tip of the penis.

 Note 2: This is a referred pain, which means your penis hurts but your bladder is the problem.

 Bladder infection in men.
 Please note that bladder infections—cystitis—is much less common in men than in women.
 Therefore it is less likely that urethra pain is caused by this problem in men.